mrichar1/esp32-gps/README.md

 ESP-Now support can be enabled by setting `ESPNOW_MODE` to one of `sender`, `receiver` (or left empty to disable).

+ESP-Now requires peers to be explicitly defined for communication between devices.
+This can be done in one of 2 ways:

+1. Add the sender/receiver to each other's `ESPNOW_PEERS` list configuration option.
+2. Set `ESPNOW_DISCOVER_PEERS = True`.
+This will cause each peer to regularly broadcast it's own MAC address, and add any it sees to its peer list.

+**NOTE** While option 2 is more convenient, this approach uses slightly more resource (sending/receiving peer broadcasts).
+It will also cause issues if running multiple ESP-Now networks in the same area, as all peers seen will be added.

 ### Sender

 The sender will consume GPS data from a GPS module (ensure `GPS_ENABLE=True`) and send it to all `ESPNOW_PEERS`.